virtuallynathan/qpep/README.md

 * ```-minBeforeDecimation [int]``` Minimum number of packets sent before initiating any ack decimation.
 Default is 100.
 * ```-client [bool]``` runs QPEP in client mode.
 Default is false.
 * ```-gateway [ip]``` sets the gateway address for a QPEP client to connect to.
 Default is 192.18.0.254 but you will probably need to set it yourself based on your network config.

+## References in Publications
+QPEP and the corresponding testbed were both designed to encourage academic research into secure and performant satellite communications.
+We would be thrilled to learn about projects you're working on academically or in industry which build on QPEP's contribution!

+If you use QPEP, the dockerized testbed, or something based on it, please cite the conference paper which introduces QPEP:
+> Pavur, James, Martin Strohmeier, Vincent Lenders, and Ivan Martinovic.
+QPEP: An Actionable Approach to Secure and Performant Broadband From Geostationary Orbit.
+Network and Distributed System Security Symposium (NDSS 2021), February 2021. [https://ora.ox.ac.uk/objects/uuid:e88a351a-1036-445f-b79d-3d953fc32804](https://ora.ox.ac.uk/objects/uuid:e88a351a-1036-445f-b79d-3d953fc32804).

+## License
+The Clear BSD License

+Copyright (c) 2020 James Pavur.

+All rights reserved.

+Redistribution and use in source and binary forms, with or without modification, are permitted (subject to the limitations in the disclaimer below) provided that the following conditions are met:

+     * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+     * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+     * Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

+NO EXPRESS OR IMPLIED LICENSES TO ANY PARTY'S PATENT RIGHTS ARE GRANTED BY THIS LICENSE.
+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+“Commons Clause” License Condition v1.0

+The Software is provided to you by the Licensor under the License, as defined below, subject to the following condition.

+Without limiting other conditions in the License, the grant of rights under the License will not include, and the License does not grant to you, the right to Sell the Software.

+For purposes of the foregoing, “Sell” means practicing any or all of the rights granted to you under the License to provide to third parties, for a fee or other consideration (including without limitation fees for hosting or consulting/ support services related to the Software), a product or service whose value derives, entirely or substantially, from the functionality of the Software.
+Any license notice or attribution required by the License must also include this Commons Clause License Condition notice.

+## Acknowledgments
+[OpenSAND](https://opensand.org/content/home.php) and the [Net4Sat](https://www.net4sat.org/content/home.php) project have been instrumental in making it possible to develop realistic networking simulations for satellite systems.

+This project would not have been possible without the incredible libraries developed by the Go community.
+These libraries are linked as submodules in this git repository.
+We're especially grateful to the [quic-go](https://github.com/lucas-clemente/quic-go) project.